yxbh/govhack-2017-team206-project206/README.md

 # Installation

+ * install Java
  * git clone
- * get the area of your choice in OSM PBF (Open Street Map protobuff) format
+ * get the area of your choice in OSM PBF (Open Street Map protobuff) format, we're (obviously) using Canberra
- * update the export.geojson if not Canberra (defaults to canberra traffic camera dataset)
+ * update the cameras.geojson if not Canberra (defaults to canberra traffic camera dataset)
- * `mvn clean install assembly:single`
+ * run `mvn clean install assembly:single`
- * `java -jar target/avoid-camera-route-Canberra-1.0-SNAPSHOT-jar-with-dependencies.jar osmreader.osm=Resources/canberra.osm.pbf config=config.properties`
+ * run `java -jar target/avoid-camera-route-Canberra-1.0-SNAPSHOT-jar-with-dependencies.jar osmreader.osm=Resources/canberra.osm.pbf config=config.properties`
- * change the weighting in the URL to 'avoidcamera' instead of fastest (or another type of weighting)
+ * change the weighting in the URL to 'avoidcamera' instead of fastest (or another type of weighting) (this is not default!)

+ # Under the hood

+ We're using the Graphhopper routing engine to weight the closest edges to a lat, long where a speeding fine has been issued.
+ The higher the total fine ammount issued, the higher the weighting is for a road segment.
+ Thus, this is an optimization problem where the map trys to reduce the weighting from point A to B.
+ Using an A\* implementation.
+Yay for graph theory.
+That was a nice refresher (and stressful one at that)